-- 1) During the Spring semester of each academic year, the assistant director of the ENDY program will remind each student enrolled in the ENDY program to initiate a meeting with his/her advisor for the purpose of evaluating student progress toward the degree.
-The student should plan sufficiently so that this review is completed on or before 15 April each Spring semester. - a) The annual progress review will consist of a face-to-face interview with the student and the committee member(s) selected to serve as reviewers.
-In situations where it may be impractical to meet the student face-to-face, the review may be conducted with the advisor and committee member(s) via telephone or e-mail correspondence, or other vehicle agreed to by the involved parties. - 2) Upon completion of the review, the committee will articulate its assessment regarding progress toward the degree directly to the student by indicating that the student is making normal progress, adequate progress, or inadequate progress. - a) Normal progress is defined as a combination of the items listed below appropriate to the student's seniority within the ENDY program: - i) Establishment of an Advisory, Comprehensive Exam, or Doctoral Committee; - ii) Completion of required ENDY core courses during the first year of enrollment and residence; - iii) Completion of at least 18 hours of course work per academic year or comparable work towards completion of the degree (15 if on a teaching assistants); - iv) Maintenance of a minimum grade point average of 3.20; - v) Completion of qualifying examinations during the 3rd or 4th semester of enrollment;
+During the Spring semester of each academic year, the assistant director of the ENDY program will remind each student enrolled in the ENDY program to initiate a meeting with his/her advisor for the purpose of evaluating student progress toward the degree.
+The student should plan sufficiently so that this review is completed on or before 15 April each Spring semester.

+- 1. The annual progress review will consist of a face-to-face interview with the student and the committee member(s) selected to serve as reviewers.
+In situations where it may be impractical to meet the student face-to-face, the review may be conducted with the advisor and committee member(s) via telephone or e-mail correspondence, or other vehicle agreed to by the involved parties. - 2.
+Upon completion of the review, the committee will articulate its assessment regarding progress toward the degree directly to the student by indicating that the student is making normal progress, adequate progress, or inadequate progress.

+Normal progress is defined as a combination of the items listed below appropriate to the student's seniority within the ENDY program: